-I am an architect and educator.
-Inspired by my background in visual and performing arts, my architectural approach emphasizes experiential design, particularly the multisensory experience of movement.
-My ongoing research investigates relationships between philosophy, dance, architectural representation, art, historic preservation, and architecture.
-As an educator, I encourage all my students to develop their unique passions through their research and design work, as they deliberately find connections between architecture and their personal interests.
-I believe this leads to students feeling a greater sense of investment in the work, and at the same time incrementally advances the body of knowledge as students create new relationships between the built environment and ideas outside of architecture – in other words, as they create their own architectural theories.
+Inspired by the great joy I had experienced teaching, mentoring, and sharing my appreciation of architecture with others, in Winter 2024 I took a brief sabbatical from architectural practice to shift my focus to architectural education, working as an Adjunct Professor at Endicott College.
+From Spring 2024 through Fall 2025, I continued teaching while also working on residential architecture projects as an independent contractor.
+As an educator, I encouraged all my students to develop their unique passions through their research and design work, as they deliberately found connections between architecture and their personal interests.
+I believed this led to students feeling a greater sense of investment in the work, and at the same time incrementally advanced the body of knowledge as students created new relationships between the built environment and ideas outside of architecture – in other words, as they created their own architectural theories.
+Three of my Master of Interior Architecture Thesis students were finalists in the 2025 IIDA NE Design Awards, taking first, second and fourth place for their Thesis projects.

 As a Designer in Sasaki’s multidisciplinary Boston office from Summer 2021 to Winter 2024, I expanded my knowledge of construction, detailing, and project management in interior, building, and landscape projects.
 The majority of my time was dedicated to a complex commercial adaptive reuse project surrounded by a sophisticated multi-level landscape, which I worked on as a member of the Architect of Record team from schematic design through construction administration.
 I also had the opportunity to briefly contribute to other projects, including conceptual design for park visitor centers, campus interiors, and a residential design competition.